-In Culinary, the term EGG refers to the oval, thin-shelled ovum of bird, used as food.
-There are many types of eggs such as goose, duck and turkey.
+In Culinary, the term EGG refers to the oval, thin-shelled ovum of a bird, used as food.
+There are many types of eggs such as goose, duck, and turkey.
 In cookery, other types of eggs are often used but the chicken egg is most common.
-The standard recipes calling for egg are always referring to the chicken egg unless specifically mentioned.
-Below is the list of main uses of egg in the cookery or culinary world.
+The standard recipes calling for eggs are always referring to the chicken egg unless specifically mentioned.
+Below is the list of main uses of eggs in the cookery or culinary world.

-Types of Egg Used in Hotel and Restaurants:
+Types of Eggs Used in Hotels and Restaurants:

-Most commonly used eggs in commercial and home cookery are Large Eggs.
-Jumbo and Extra Large eggs are sometimes used as B’Fast eggs for poaching and frying.
-Medium, Small and Pee Wee eggs are rarely used.
-Eggs from Hen, Turkey, Guinea fowls, Ducks, Geese are used in the Culinary field.
+The most commonly used eggs in commercial and home cookery are Large Eggs.
+Jumbo and extra-large eggs are sometimes used as B’Fast eggs for poaching and frying.
+Medium, Small, and Pee Wee eggs are rarely used.
+Eggs from Hens, Turkeys, Guinea fowls, Ducks, and Geese are used in the Culinary field.

 Fresh eggs: Often used for B’fast cookery

-Frozen Eggs: Includes whole egg, whites, yolks, whole egg with extra yolk etc. It should be pasteurized before freezing.
-It is used for scrambled eggs, omelettes, French toasts and in baking.
+Frozen Eggs: Includes whole egg, whites, yolks, whole egg with extra yolk, etc. It should be pasteurized before freezing.
+It is used for scrambled eggs, omelets, French toast, and in baking.